techmahedy/zunoo/README.md

 ## Route Middleware

-We can define multiple route middleware.
+We can define multiple-route middleware.
 To define route middleware, just update the `App\Http\Kernel.php` file's `$routeMiddleware` array as like below

 ```php
 <?php